Breaking News | NSCDC Busts Oil Vandals In Lagos , Promises To Fight On

 “ I also appeal to the citizens and residents of the state to continue to avail the corps with relevant security information which will assist its personnel in ensuring maximum security and safety of lives and property .”

-He said that such would also help corps to strategise on how to successful protect oil pipelines, critical national assets and infrastructure in Lagos State.
+He said that such would also help corps to strategise on how to successfully protect oil pipelines, critical national assets, and infrastructure in Lagos State.

 Comments